foopod/blog-2.0/_posts/2017-02-01-making-a-chrome-extension.md

 So aside from all the images my extension is just these three files (`manifest.json`, `addContent.js` and `rainbow.js`).

-I would have liked to have built it in a way that allowed the user to turn it on and off.
-But the Chrome API is quite confusing (read:was late at night and was by no means thorough).
+It would have been cool to have built it in a way that allowed the user to turn it on and off.
+But the Chrome API is quite confusing (read : it was late at night).
 Also not that many stack overflow posts :(

 Source code is [here](https://github.com/foopod/rainbows-for-all/).